How to use IOS Native Pro

 Once you have it imported into your project you are ready to go.
 Yea, it's that simple.

 The Foundation & UIKit are enabled by default.
-The reason is, because Unity already adding those frameworks by default, having those feature enabled will not add any app size or additional dependencies to your project.
+The reason is, that Unity already adding those frameworks by default, so having those feature enabled will not add any app size or additional dependencies to your project.

 In order to manage other features, you need to open an editor settings window